Radville: Education

 The Radville Public School, a traditional 3-storey cube-shaped red brick building, burned to the ground on January 16, 1977.
 A mimeograph machine with its alcohol-based image transfer fluid created an explosion in the staff office on the second floor.
 Picture windows across the street were cracked as a result of the explosion.
 The new Radville Elementary School opened a few years later.
 In the interim, the students were sent to classrooms in the high school, and the younger students were sent to the Catholic school.

 The high school was called the Radville Regional High School.
 The Catholic school, commonly called the Separate School, is named St. Olivier School.
 There was also the Christian College, Western Christian College, located on the east side of Long Creek.

 Larsen Dam

 About a mile north of the town is a dam on the creek, commonly referred to as the Radville Dam or the Larsen Dam.
 This water reserve was used as the primary water reservoir for Radville until approximately 1984, at which time the town decided to use deep drilled water wells.
 The dam is stocked by the wildlife and fisheries department of the government.
 In the 1970s and the earlier 1980s, the dam was stocked with northern pike (or "jackfish") and fresh water perch.
-Later it was stocked with pickerel (or "walleye") and then with trout.
+Later it was stocked with walleye and then with trout.